pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

     }
 }

-// Configure an additional query to load this model class, this is a non expandable collection [GraphProperty("channels", ExpandByDefault = true, Get = "teams/{Site.GroupId}/channels")] public ITeamChannelCollection Channels
+// Configure an additional query to load this model class this is a non expandable collection [GraphProperty("channels", ExpandByDefault = true, Get = "teams/{Site.GroupId}/channels")] public ITeamChannelCollection Channels
 {